 III.
 The Gender Dialectic

-This essay’s thesis is (perhaps unsurprisingly) to suggest that gender, instead of existing as a discrete binary, exists instead as a dialectic between two complementary but distinct opposites.
+This essay’s thesis is (perhaps unsurprisingly, for anyone familiar with this blog) to suggest that gender, instead of existing as a discrete binary, exists instead as a dialectic between two complementary but distinct opposites.
 What we would like to suggest is the (far from novel idea) that while we can discuss the “masculine” and “feminine” as abstractions (which are “real” in that they capture universal shared experiences), every individual exists as a composition of these essential energies.

 For example, a biological male could have a strong masculine energy and a weaker feminine energy.
 Or, he could have a strong feminine energy and a weaker masculine.
-Or he could have them in something closer to a balance (as this author does).
+Or he could have them in something closer to a balance.
 The same is true for biological females.
-Recall that this essay is not about sexual orientation; a man with a strong feminine energy can be straight or gay.

 Creating the cultural room for individuals to experience their gender as a unique mix of “essential” energies allows us to have our cake and eat it to: we can acknowledge the cultural reality (or even the necessity) of gender archetypes while giving individuals the freedom to exist as they are.